Last year, we started promoting articles reviews of our product written on other blogger’s websites.

 There are 4 things we want to highlight in our Facebook Ad Campaign set-up:

 For this experiment, we wanted to reach people who already know about Agorapulse.
-So we retargeted people who visited our website for the last 30 days.
+So we retargeted people who visited our website within the last 30 days.

 We also excluded the “Manager” app, which includes all free trial users and paying subscribers.